computational-medicine/BMED360-2021/README.md

-# Setting up your system (preparation to the course)
+# Setting up your system (preparations for the course)

 **Follow the instructions at [Setting up your system](setup.md) (`setup.md`) to get ready**